mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 I realised this was like...
 Qantas staff talking to eachother _about_ Tony Abbott, but not _to_ him?

-In what is surely the subtweeting of the century, it has a section saying "HITOMI CALLED RQSTING FASTTRACK FOR MR. ABBOTT".
+In what is surely the subtweeting of the century, it has a section saying `HITOMI CALLED RQSTING FASTTRACK FOR MR. ABBOTT`.
 Hitomi must be requesting a "fasttrack" (I thought that was only a thing in movies???) from another Qantas employee.

 ##### This is messed up for many reasons